Fetal rights: Fetal (prenatal) rights by country

 The Eighth Amendment of the Constitution of Ireland gave "the unborn" a right to life equal to that of "the mother".
 In 2018, the Supreme Court ruled that the fetus' only inherent constitutionally protected right is the right to be born, overturning a High Court ruling that a fetus additionally possessed the children's rights guaranteed by Article 42A of the Constitution.
 On 25 May 2018, a referendum was passed which amended the Constitution by the substitution of the former provision recognising the right to life of the unborn, with one permitting the Oireachtas, the Irish Parliament, to legislate for the termination of pregnancies.
 This amendment took effect when it was signed into law by the President of Ireland on 18 September 2018, and abortion was governed by the Protection of Life During Pregnancy Act 2013 until it was replaced and repealed by the Health (Regulation of Termination of Pregnancy) Act 2018, which took effect on 1 January 2019.

-In the United States, as of 2014, thirty-eight states provide certain level of criminal protection for the unborn, and twenty-three of these states have laws that protect the fetus from conception until birth.
-All US states–by statute, court rule or case law–permit a guardian ad litem to represent the interests of the unborn.
+In the United States, thirty-eight states have statutes under which homicide charges may be brought for causing the loss of a pregnancy.
+All US states—by statute, court rule or case law—permit a guardian ad litem to represent the interests of the unborn.
 In 1999, the Unborn Victims of Violence Act was introduced into United States Congress which defines violent assault committed against pregnant women as being a crime against two victims: the woman and the fetus she carries.
 This law was passed in 2004 after the murder of Laci Peterson and the fetus she was carrying.
 In 2002, U.S. President George W. Bush announced a plan to ensure health care coverage for fetuses under the State Children's Health Insurance Program (SCHIP).

 The civil codes of several countries, such as China (including Hong Kong and Macau) and Russia, as well as some US states, grant fetus inheritance rights, usually under the born alive rule.
 In the civil code of Iran, fetus can inherit in case of abortion that took place due to a crime, as long as the fetus was alive even for a second after birth.
 Under the civil code of Japan, for the purposes of inheritance the fetus is deemed to have already been born.
 The civil codes of the Philippines and Spain envisage that donations to the unborn children can be made and accepted by "persons who would legally represent them if they were already born".
 The same is allowed by the Malikis.

 Alongside Norway, the Constitution of Bhutan grants the unborn royal children the right to succession, but only if there is no direct heir.